MicrosoftDocs/azure-devops-docs/docs/marketplace/install-extension.md

 For more information, see [Assign extensions to users](../marketplace/install-extension.md).

 ### Q: What happened to my preview extension?
-A: Your extension may have been moved out of preview.
+A: Your extension might be out of preview.
 After a preview period, an extension longer is generally available as a paid extension.
-A grace period may be offered before you have to buy the extension.
+A grace period might be offered before you have to buy the extension.
 All preview extensions automatically convert to a [free trial](../organizations/billing/try-additional-features-vs.md) before you have to buy the extension.

 ::: moniker-end